neil-ji/github-contribution/README.md

 ### Use `github-contribution` with CLI

+It's useful while you try to integrate `github-contribution` into Github Actions or local scripts.

 ### Global installation VS Local Installation

 If you want to install `github-contribution` global, run the command: